 The Penrose features five guest rooms: one on the first floor, four on the second.
 Each room's private bath has either a two-person shower or a double Jacuzzi with separate shower.
 The downstairs guest bedroom has its own porch, those upstairs individual balconies.
 All these rooms have large east facing windows with sweeping views of the area's many red rock formations.

 The Penrose serves a complete breakfast from 8-9 AM in the breakfast room or, if guests prefer, either on the deck or in the courtyard.
 Together with its ceiling fans the room’s bank of windows facing the red rocks gives it the feel of a screened porch.
 Separate tables permit private dining for those who prefer privacy.
-Starting with orange juice and coffee or tea, we offer a fresh fruit course followed by a different hot entree each day, e. g., berry ricotta cream crepes, chilaquiles on a bed of black beans, or sweet potato apple fritatta.
-Low cholesterol, vegetarian, allergy-free, kosher, diabetic, and other special needs breakfasts are available upon request.
+Starting with orange juice and coffee or tea, we offer a fresh fruit course followed by a different hot entree each day, e. g., berry ricotta cream crepes, chilaquiles on a bed of black beans, or New Orleans praline French toast.
+Low cholesterol, vegetarian, allergy-free, diabetic, and other special needs breakfasts are available upon request.

 Snack time is anytime at The Penrose.
 Guests have continuous access to fresh fruit, fresh-brewed coffee and tea, a fridge full of free drinks (bottled water, pop, coffee drinks, fruit juices, and Gatoraide), and in the evening homemade bar cookies.